dziubenzo/calculator/README.md

 # Odin Project - Calculator
 This is a simple web calculator with both mouse and keyboard input support.
-Build as part of the TOP.
+Build as part of TOP.

 ## Features
 * Add, subtract, divide and multiply numbers